wuwowuyi/Fine-Tuning-Language-Models-from-Human-Preferences-Pytorch-Implementation/README.md

 ### Reward
 The reward model is formulated as a classification model in the same way as a language model.

-A linear layer on top of transformer converts output embeddings to scalar rewards which is treated as raw logits of a Categorical distribution, with the best response as the "true" label.
+A linear layer on top of the underlying transformer converts output embeddings to a scalar reward which is treated as raw logit of a Categorical distribution, with the best response as the "true" label.

-For example, for a data point $(x, y_0, y_1, y_2, y_3, b)$, $x$ is concatenated with $y_0$, $y_1$, $y_2$ and $y_3$ respectively as input, and the reward model computes 4 scalar rewards $r_1, r_2, r_3, r_4$ which are treated as raw logits of a 4-class Categorical distribution, the best response $b \in \{0, 1, 2, 3\}$ is the true label.
-And then we compute the cross entropy loss for each data point.
+Specifically, for a data point tuple $(x, y_0, y_1, y_2, y_3, b)$, $x$ is concatenated respectively with $y_0$, $y_1$, $y_2$ and $y_3$ as input, and the reward model computes 4 scalar rewards $r_0, r_1, r_2, r_3$ which are treated as raw logits of a 4-class Categorical distribution with the best response $b \in \{0, 1, 2, 3\}$ as the true label.
+And then we compute the cross entropy loss.

 Here $x$ corresponds to the state $s$ in Reinforcement Learning (RL), and $y_0$, $y_1$, $y_2$ and $y_3$ are seen as different actions $a$.
 Therefore, the reward model gives a scalar reward $r$ for each $(s, a)$ pair.